vcfvct/aws-exam/azure.md

   * auto-scale by 1. metric(cpu/memory/disk-queue/http-queue/data-numberOfBytes in or out) min-duration 5 minutes or 2. schedule.
   * Standard Service Plan+ can do automatic scaling of, not Free-Shared or Basic plan.
   * sequences: 1. create ResourceGroup, 2. create appServicePlan, 3. create webApp,
+  * The *Custom Script Extension* V2 downloads and runs scripts on Azure virtual machines (VMs).
+This extension is useful for post-deployment configuration, software installation, or any other configuration or management task.
+You can download scripts from Azure Storage or another accessible internet location, or you can provide them to the extension runtime.
+    * The Custom Script Extension integrates with Azure Resource Manager templates.
+You can also run it by using the Azure CLI, PowerShell, or the Azure Virtual Machines REST API.
+    * Once the `Custom Script Extension` has been added to a VM, it needs to then be removed before another instance can be run.
+This is not a difficult operation but when running multiple scripts against a VM is less than desirable. `Run Command` is an alternative and more lightweight method for running scripts against Azure VMs.
+Multiple instances can be run without the need of any type of clean-up action.
 * [WebJobs](https://docs.microsoft.com/en-us/azure/app-service/webjobs-create) is a feature of Azure `App Service` that enables you to run a program or script in the same instance as a web app, API app, or mobile app.
 There is no additional cost to use WebJobs
   * WebJobs is not yet supported for App Service on Linux.(As of Aug 2022)
   * Continuous WebJob: keep running, on *all* instances